“Once you make a decision, the universe conspires to make it happen.” ~Ralph Waldo Emerson

 But the truth is, you can manifest much quicker when you open yourself up the all the possibilities that you haven’t even thought of yet.

 It’s perfectly okay to focus on what you want, but I like to try and leave the details to the Universe, and simply focus on what I’m excited and capable of doing right now.
-This allows you to feel joy now instead of making your joy dependant on a certain outcome in the future.
+This allows you to feel joy now instead of making your joy dependent on a certain outcome in the future.

 You are meant to be here.
 As you focus on following what excites you in this moment, the clouds of confusion begin to part and you can see your direction more clearly.
 Then, moving toward it with inner confidence becomes natural.